JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/README.md

 The splits have been performed on each country and have later been merged.
 Therefore, each split contains sentences from each country.

-The following Label Distribution shows the number of occurrences per label per split. `total_occurrences` sums up the previous rows. `split_size` is the number of sentences per split.
+The following label distribution shows the number of occurrences per label per split. `total_occurrences` sums up the previous rows. `split_size` is the number of sentences per split.

 | Event                 |       train |       validation |       test |
 |:----------------------|------------:|-----------------:|-----------:|